- GAP 200.330, Facilities and Administrative Costs on Sponsored Projects

 If the Federal sponsor has a published cap on F&A recovery, the lower rate must be applied.
 PIs should consult award documents to ensure they are complying with all sponsor requirements.

 This GAP reflects the provisions of the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, 2 CFR Part 200, otherwise referred to as the Uniform Guidance.
-The UG became effective as of December 26, 2014, and all awards issued on or after this date must be managed in accordance with its provisions.
+The UG became effective as of December 26, 2014, and revised as of November 12, 2020, and all awards issued on or after this date must be managed in accordance with its provisions.
 It is important to verify the applicable regulations for an individual award, which may be found in the Award Notice issued by the funding agency.

 These guidelines pertain to federally sponsored projects and should be used as guidance for all sponsors unless specifically addressed in a non-federal sponsor’s policies and/or procedures.